 A Firefox extension for using Google Docs without exposing your document's contents.

 (Yan Huang, David Evans)

 Adrià Gascón and Phillipp Schoppmann and Borja Balle and Mariana Raykova and Jack Doerner and Samee Zahur and David Evans.
 Privacy-Preserving Distributed Linear Regression on High-Dimensional Data.
-To appear in 17th Privacy Enhancing Technologies Symposium (PETS), 18-21 July 2017.
+In 17th Privacy Enhancing Technologies Symposium (PETS), 18-21 July 2017.

 Lu Tian, Bargav Jayaraman, Quanquan Gu, and David Evans.
 Aggregating Private Sparse Learning Models Using Multi-Party Computation.
 In Private Multi-Party Machine Learning (NIPS 2016 Workshop), Barcelona, 9 December 2016.

 Jack Doerner, David Evans, abhi shelat.
 Secure Stable Matching at Scale.
 In 23rd ACM Conference on Computer and Communications Security (CCS).
 Vienna, Austria.
 24-28 October 2016.